 The plan of a Syracuse flag was suggested to Mayor Will by the fact that many cities in the West had a special flag and that the idea was being received with favor by municipalities everywhere.
 A municipal-flag has been recently adopted by New York City.
 The Mayor believed that Syracuse should be in the forefront in this, as in all other respects.
 Accordingly a competition was instituted in which a price of \$50 was offered for the best and most suitable design for a flag for Syracuse...
-Between forty and fifty designs were submitted, many of which were beautiful and very original, but the committee of award, after careful deliberation, settled upon that of Miss Marion Markham's the best for the purpose, recommending a few minor changes. ii contest.
-None of the designs submitted pleased the Judges, and the contestants were instructed to try again, with the provision that only those who had submitted designs In the first trial were eligible for the prize.
-Mr. Tomlin made a design, and although he hadn't entered the first contest and therefore was ineligible for the award, he sent it along.
-The first prize was awarded to Marion Markham, but when the flag was made It was decided that Mr. Tomlin's design be used, leaving the city emblem In the center Just as he had made it, and adding the band of blue that was included in Miss Markham's design. iii
+Between forty and fifty designs were submitted, many of which were beautiful and very original, but the committee of award, after careful deliberation, settled upon that of Miss Marion Markham as the best for the purpose, recommending a few minor changes.2

-Markham's design featured a plain blue field with the City seal in colors in the center.
-And those minor changes were inspired by a late submission from a boy named Bradley Walker Tomlin.
-A 1927 article on Tomlin from the Syracuse Herald reads,
+Markham's design featured a plain blue field with the city seal in color in the center.
+The minor changes were inspired by a late submission from a boy named Bradley Walker Tomlin.
+A 1927 article on Tomlin from the Syracuse Herald reads.

 Syracuse has a constant reminder of this young artist who has achieved fame in wider fields.
-In the city flag which was adapted from a design executed by Mr. Tomlin when he was a 16-year-old student In Central High School.
+In the city flag which was adapted from a design executed by Mr. Tomlin when he was a 16-year-old student in Central

+High School.
 Syracuse wanted a municipal flag.
-New York had Just adopted an official standard and Syracuse did not propose to lag behind.
-So there was a prize
+New York had just adopted an official standard and Syracuse did not propose to lag behind.
+So there was a prize contest.
+None of the designs submitted pleased the judges, and the contestants were instructed to try again, with the provision that only those who had submitted designs in the first trial were eligible for the prize.